MaxBer04/DebiasDiffusion/results/README.md

 - Pay special attention to the fairness metrics (e.g., Fairness Discrepancy) and image quality measures (e.g., FID scores).
 - For a comprehensive analysis of these results, refer to the corresponding sections in the thesis document.

-For any questions about the results or reproduction of experiments, please refer to the main project README or contact the project maintainer.
+For any questions about the results or reproduction of experiments, please refer to the main project README or contact the project maintainer at [maber133@uni-duesseldorf.de](maber133@uni-duesseldorf.de).